amedakovic123/amedakovic123/README.md

 - 👋 Hi, I’m @amedakovic123
 - 👀 I’m interested in ...
 Games, Programming, Charity.
 - 🌱 I’m currently learning ...
-Computer Science, C#,C++
+JavaScript
 - 📫 How to reach me ... amedakovic3@gmail.com
 or on discord aleksandra#3326